karshrao/VIView/README.txt

 Wire = [5, 50, 0.6, 100]
 Spark Gap = [default]
-Wire = [1e-3, 50, 0.6, 0.2]
+Wire = [1e-2, 50, 0.6, 1]

-The 0.2 points in the last wire is to limit time, instead of 10 which will reach the max MATLAB app memory limit.

-Please also change the Max Time parameter to 200e-09 to shorten the max time, so that the simulation does not take too long.
-Spark gaps are more computationally costly to model, so this model might take a while (on the order of minutes).
+Let's see what the waveforms look like at say, 3 m so please put 3 in the Probe Location field.
+Also, please check the Load Plots checkbox, and change the Max Time parameter to 200e-09 to shorten the max time so that the simulation does not take too long.
+Spark gaps are more computationally costly to model, so this run might take on the order of minutes to complete.
 It will hang on 2/5 in the progress bar, but please be patient!

 Let's also extract these solution vectors, so please click that box too.

-Now, click Compute and again, please be patient as Spark Gaps take a couple of minutes to model!
+Now, click Compute and again, please be patient as Spark Gaps may take a couple of minutes to model!

+But wait, we hit an error!
+The message above the progress bar describes the error -- it seems that when we have an ODE solver error, we should fiddle around with the # of points in the wires.
+This is the price we pay for generalizing systems and using MATLAB's ode15s, which is sometimes buggy -- it sometimes throws errors if you put in 1 point vs. 2 points, so we encourage the user to vary the # of points if an error is reached.

+To fix the error, let's change the # of points in the grounding wire to 2 by first clicking Delete Element and then re-inputting this:

+Wire = [1e-2, 50, 0.6, 2];

+Click Compute and you should see the results on the RHS of the GUI!

+Explore the waveforms if you'd like and also try using the saved data to get other parameters, like cumulative current.

-This should be a good framework for understanding the tool -- please feel free to use it for your own situations.
-Another great use is to follow along with Case Studies 1-4, and 6.
+This is a basic framework for understanding the tool -- please feel free to use it for your own situations.
+Another great use is to follow along with Case Studies 1-4, and 6 -- the outputs should match the paper exactly if the model is used correctly!